-I assume there would be a fee for this type of commercial enterprize thta would benefit the community at large or the program?
+I assume there would be a fee for this type of commercial enterprize that would benefit the community at large or the program?

-Not sure where you would put this as I have to think about the idea of some profiting from public land he guestion not asked, is how to classify and tax urban farming opertations.
-Urban farming would be fine as 101 of 158 long as there is NO subsidy in the way of public land or funding.
+Not sure where you would put this as I have to think about the idea of some profiting from public land he question not asked, is how to classify and tax urban farming opertations.
+Urban farming would be fine as long as there is NO subsidy in the way of public land or funding.
 Additionally, urban farming should not create noise or ordour impacts for neighbours